Live Resin vs Rosin: Which Is Right for You?

 With that being said, which is better: live resin or live rosin?

-In terms of pure potency, live resin typically has more THC.
-But concentrates will have their own unique qualities according to the extraction methods used, and recreational consumers and medical marijuana patients alike recognize that THC potency is only one factor to consider.
+In terms of pure potency, live resin typically has more THC and terpenes.
+However, different extracts and concentrates will have their own unique qualities according to the methods used, and adult-use consumers and medical cannabis patients alike are learning to recognize that THC potency is only one factor to consider.

-So, in order to draw a detailed comparison between resin and rosin, let’s take a closer look at the cost and taste differences.
-And in the end, the decision on which product is right for you will be based on your specific goals and needs as a medical cannabis patient or recreational consumer.
+So, to draw a detailed comparison between resin and rosin, let’s take a closer look at the cost and taste differences.
+In the end, the decision on which product is right for you will be based on your specific goals and needs as a medical cannabis patient or recreational consumer.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.